-- 1. The building is not categorized as a residential building that means no residents are assigned to it. - 2.
-The building is categorized as a hotel that means that no permanent residents are assigned to it. - 3.
+- 1. A building is not categorized as a residential building that means no residents are assigned to it. - 2.
 The square footage is incorrect that means that either more people or fewer people will be assigned to the building than is realistic.

-Continuing with this example, let us say that the previously mentioned apartment building was categorized as a hotel and no permanent residents were assigned to it.
-In this case, those 200 permanent residents, which are part of the total in the CBG, are distributed elsewhere in the CBG, skewing the results in other locations.
-In summary, although great care was taken to evaluate building UDF attributes, especially those adjacent to the tsunami zone boundary that could potentially skew the population statistics (e.g. multi-family residential), it is possible some of these buildings were misattributed.
+In summary, although great care was taken to evaluate building UDF attributes, especially those adjacent to the tsunami zone boundary that could potentially skew the population statistics (e.g., multifamily residential), it is possible some of these buildings were misattributed.

 Our assignment of 0.318 children for every adult between 18 and 64 years of age (described by Bauer and others [2020, Appendix B]) may either overestimate or underestimate actual numbers.
-Temporary resident estimates and age demographics were based on several key assumptions as described by Bauer and others (2020), and are without doubt the largest challenges when specifying visitor population on any given day.
+Temporary resident estimates and age demographics were based on several key assumptions as described by Bauer and others (2020) and are without doubt the largest challenges when specifying the visitor population on any given day.
 Finally, our population model does not account for people living in the tsunami zone who are experiencing homelessness.
 Homeless encampments are likely present within the tsunami zone of many Oregon coastal communities.